Broken Windows: How Bad Software Releases Happen to Good Teams

 Broken windows theory

-The Broken windows theory is a criminological theory that essentially amounts to this: if you tolerate lesser crimes such as vandalism, public drinking then this creates a negative feedback loop that results in social decay and increase in more serious crimes such as roberry and theft.
+The Broken windows theory is a criminological theory that essentially amounts to this: if you tolerate lesser crimes such as vandalism, public drinking then this creates a negative feedback loop that results in social decay and increase in more serious crimes such as robbery and theft.

 Harkening this idea back to software development, broken window theory amounts to neglect that accelerates code rot within a codebase.
 If you tolerate some failing unit tests, how long to do you go before someone puts a massive bug in that area of the code base?
 Much faster than you would if you didn’t tolerate lack of code coverage and test failures.